UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ### Where is my detector?.

-Plug your detector into any of the RPI USB ports - I normally use the blue ports (USB3).
+Plug your detector into any of the RPi USB ports - I normally use the blue ports (USB3).

 1. Open a terminal window and type the following command and press enter
 ```